WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 *1st-level Holy feature*<br/>
 <div style='margin-top:-4px;'></div>

 You learn the *calm emotions* spell and always have it prepared.
 In addition, you can cast this spell without expending a spell slot.
-When you do so, you can only target one creature with it, and in addition to the other effects of the spell, when a creature fails the saving throw, you can choose to learn one of the following things about the creature:
+When you do so, you can only target one creature with it, and in addition to the other effects of the spell, when a creature fails the saving throw, you can choose to learn your choice of one bond, value, hope, or flaw that creature possesses.
+The creature does not become aware that you learn this information from them.

-* One bond
-* One value
-* One hope
-* One flaw
+Once you cast *calm emotions* in this way, you cannot do so again until you finish a short or long rest.

 \columnbreak

-&nbsp;&nbsp;&nbsp; The creature does not become aware that you learn this information from them.

-Once you cast *calm emotions* in this way, you cannot do so again until you finish a short or long rest.

 #### Devotion: Prayer of Mending
 *2nd-level Holy feature*<br/>